equalizedigital/accessibility-checker/readme.txt

 == Changelog ==

+= 1.12.0 =
+* Fixed: Use the last generation time in summary widgets rather than last completed scan time
+* Improved: More accessible panels in the editor
+* Improved: Filter and action docs added/improved

 = 1.11.2
 * Fixed: Avoid displaying `0th` for readability score
 * Removed: Some custom WP Playground detection code